google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/index.md

 * [Debug Progressive Web Apps](/web/tools/chrome-devtools/progressive-web-apps/)

-### Udacity Courses
+### Udacity courses

 [Progressive Web App Fundamentals](https://udacity.com/ud811)<br>
-In this course you’ll get started working on your very first Progressive Web App - a web app that can take advantage of many of the features native applications have enjoyed.
+In this course, you’ll get started working on your very first Progressive Web App&mdash;a web app that can take advantage of many of the features native applications have enjoyed.
 You’ll also get more experience in creating a web app that works offline using Service Workers.
 Finally, you’ll make your app installable to the user’s home screen with the Web App Manifest file.